jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 (2) In carrying out its functions, TAB NZ must—
   (a) comply with the principles of natural justice; and (b) exhibit a sense of social responsibility by having regard to the interests of the communities in which it operates.

+### 58A Minister and chief executive may require information from TAB NZ
+(1) For the purpose of overseeing the performance of TAB NZ’s functions, the Minister may, at any time, by written notice require TAB NZ to provide the Minister with any relevant information (or class of information) specified in the notice.
+(2) A notice under subsection (1) must specify—
+  (a) the nature of the information to be provided; and (b) a reasonable time within which the information must be provided.
+(3) For the purposes of this section, the chief executive may, by written notice, require TAB NZ to provide the Department with any relevant information specified by the chief executive to enable the Department to advise the Minister about TAB NZ’s performance of its functions.
+(4) TAB NZ must comply with a requirement under this section.

 ### 59 Accounts and audit
 (1) TAB NZ must, as soon as practicable after the end of a racing year,—